qmarquez/udemy.bibliaNodeJS.lessonsAndNotes/README.md

 Protocol over which communicate the client and server.

 ### -> Web server
-Software wich delivers contents requered by the client.
+Software which delivers contents requered by the client.
 It's distinct to a server (hardware).

 ### -> NodeJS and web server.
 Some details: